Role

 The developer program had a 93% churn rate

-Before the start of this project, the FamilySearch developer program experience consisted of disconnected web pages, confusing documentation, and a slow approval process.
+The FamilySearch developer program experience consisted of disconnected web pages, confusing documentation, and a slow approval process.
 This resulted in a high churn rate and hours of wasted time for both FamilySearch team members and third-party developers.
 There was also precedence of non-developers accidentally making accounts, leading to more frustration.
-To make this experience better, my team and I researched, designed, and iterated until we found a solution that significantly improved the churn rate and customer satisfaction.

 Desired outcome